-Each year, CS @ ILLINOIS presents thousands of dollars in fellowships, scholarships, and awards to outstanding students in recognition of their potential, achievements, and leadership contributions.
+Each year, Illinois Computer Science presents thousands of dollars in fellowships, scholarships, and awards to outstanding students in recognition of their potential, achievements, and leadership contributions.
 These are made possible by generous donations from alumni, friends, and corporate partners.
 To learn more about these awards and the donors who make them possible, and to see listings of our awards winners, please visit Undergraduate Scholarships & Awards and Graduate Fellowships & Awards.

 Continuing CS students have opportunities throughout the year to apply for a variety of scholarships, fellowships, and awards, both from the department and from external funding agents.
 Information about opportunities is posted to the department's wiki on a regular basis.
 Note that applications for most of the department's endowed awards for continuing students are typically solicited during the spring semester.

-Additional campus resources include the National and International Scholarship Program, the College of Engineering's Scholarships page, the Graduate College's Proposal Advising service (for graduate students), and the Graduate College's Fellowship Finder.
+Additional campus resources include the National and International Scholarship Program, the The Grainger College of Engineering's Scholarships page, the Graduate College's Proposal Advising service (for graduate students), and the Graduate College's Fellowship Finder.

-To be eligible for all forms of financial aid awarded by CS @ ILLINOIS, international students who have applied to our Ph.D. or M.S. (with thesis) programs should submit a TOEFL iBT score (Speaking section only).
-More information about this is here.
+To be eligible for all forms of financial aid awarded by Illinois Computer Science, international students who have applied to our PhD or MS (with thesis) programs should submit a TOEFL iBT score (Speaking section only).
+Read more about TOEFL.

 Applicants to Illinois Computer Science graduate programs are automatically considered for fellowships from the department, Grainger Engineering, and Graduate College based on the strength of their application materials.